 - As close as possible to the data ⇒ small rectangles, large quadtree .
 Extreme case: one node per pixel.
 Approximation = original - Small amount of nodes ⇒ large rectangles, small quadtree Extreme case: a single rectangle.
 Approximation = a single grey value.

-Which Quadtree?
+Which Ouadtree?

-Idea: choose between data fidelity and complexity with a regularisation parameter $\gamma \geq 0$ here: leaf: node with null-children
+Idea: choose between data fidelity and complexity with a regularisation parameter $\gamma > 0$

-Choose quadtree T with leaves $^{\mathbf{29}}$ L(T) such that it minimizes the following function
+Choose quadtree T with leaves L(T) such that it minimizes the following function